Why relief, recovery, and resiliency?

 How else can I help?

 For professionals offering pro bono medical, mental health, building, legal, or other services, we ask that you fill out this form..
-Although our current efforts are focused on those affected by the Ghost Ship fire, Gray Area is concerned about affordable housing, community spaces, and practice spaces for artists, as well as those living and working in unsafe conditions in order to sustain their artistic practice.
+Although our current efforts are focused on disbursing allocations to those affected by the fire, Gray Area is concerned about affordable housing, community spaces, and practice spaces for artists, as well as those living and working in unsafe conditions in order to sustain their artistic practice.

-For those interested in providing general assistance, we ask that you fill out this form .Our immediate focus is on those directly affected by the tragic fire, but we are eager to provide services and support where needed.
-We welcome volunteers and donations of goods, time, or other skill sets and resources to help organize around these issues, such as assistance at related events and promotions.
+For those interested in providing general assistance, we ask that you fill out this form.
+Again, our immediate focus is on those directly affected by the tragic fire, but we are eager to provide services and support where needed.
+We welcome volunteers and donations of goods, time, or other skill sets and resources to help organize around these issues.

 How can I ask a question?
 Can I talk to someone directly?